daos-stack/daos/utils/debug/README-gdb.md

 x /10gx	<@> # Dump 10 quad words
 x /s <@>    # Dump string

-disass /s <@> # Dump disassembled code from @ as machine instructions and source souce code
+disass /s <@> # Dump disassembled code from @ as machine instructions and source source code
               # This command accept range of address as arguments
 ```